Esteph27/salon-booking-app/README.md

 ## Bugs

 * Controlling input from the user for the service_type input.
 Currently, if the user misspells a service type or adds a space after the comma, it breaks the program

+* Controlling input from the user for the user_day input.
+Currently, if the user misspells a day incorrectly due to human error, it breaks the program

 ## Bugs Unfixed